 The fatality rate for untreated ECF can be as high as 100% in cattle from non–endemic areas.
 In contrast, the morbidity rate is 100% among indigenous cattle, but the mortality rate is usually low.
-There are about 50 million cattle at risk (with 10 million calves per annum) and the total yearly cost of the disease is estimated to be US $596 million.
+It is estimated that the disease is responsible for economic losses of over US$300 million per year, with at least 40 million cattle in the region exposed to the disease.

 ECF is transmitted by ticks, acting as biological vectors.
 Theileria sporozoites are transmitted to animals through saliva of the feeding tick.
 Transmission can also occur via reused needles.
 Animals that have survived the infection tend to be carriers.